seyedrazavi/blog.srazavi.com/_posts/2020-05-18-are-our-minds-like-computers-3.markdown

 ## What is a mechanical explanation?

 The account of computationalism I will introduce hinges on mechanistic explanations.
 This is to analyse a system through its components, their organisation and functional relations [[1](#1)].
 Such a multi-level analysis applies to the whole system (e.g. the human organism), down to the most basic component (e.g. neuronal structures).
-Different components play a role in different analysis depending on which perspective we adopt for explaining a system [[2](#2)].
+Components play a different role in an analysis depending on which perspective we adopt for explaining a system [[2](#2)].
 For example, the mouth considered as a part of the digestive, respitory, or speech systems.

 A mechanism with certain capacities is a set of components whose functions, plus their relevant relations, are such that the mechanism possesses these capacities because:<br>
 (a) the mechanism contains the set of components; <br>